Paulo Leão

 Paulo Leão (18 November 1938 – 8 April 2015) was a Brazilian professional footballer and manager, who played as a forward.

-Player career
+Playing career

 Born in Lins, São Paulo, Paulo Leão began his career at Araçatuba EC, playing for the second tier of São Paulo football.
 He was hired by Guarani and alternated between the reserve team and the main team.
 In 1961, he made history by scoring 5 goals in less than 15 minutes, in a Guarani match against EC Taubaté.
 He later played for Palmeiras where he was state champion in 1963.
 In 1964 he played for America-RJ but did not adapt, returning to São Paulo and playing for Botafogo, Ponte Preta and Francana, where he retired in 1969.

 Managerial career

 Paulo Leão worked as a coach after retiring and graduating in physical education.

 Death

 Paulo Leão died on 8 April 2015 after spending days in the ICU of the Hospital de Clínicas da Unicamp, Campinas.
 The cause of death was multiple organ failure.